Dragapult ex Deck List and Guide – Stellar Crown

 How the Dragapult ex deck works

 As if that attack weren’t broken enough, Dragapult ex also benefits from unusually high HP, and the fact that it has no weakness thanks to its Draconic typing.
-If you were looking for an attacker to put the Charizard ex dominated meta at bay, Dragapult ex is that card.
+You can use Phantom Dive to take out low HP benched Pokemon or (through some creative plays) even take four prize turns by knocking out two basic Pokemon V or EX.

 Powerful support Pokemon enhance Dragapult ex’s effectiveness

 Dragapult ex is able to take advantage of a range of powerful support Pokemon that makes this deck’s job easier.
-These Pokemon include Radiant Alakazam, Tatsugiri, Rotom V, and even the underrated Xatu from Paradox Rift.
+These Pokemon include Radiant Alakazam, Pidgeot ex, Rotom V, and (of course) Fezandipiti ex.
 Let’s get into each of these supporting Pokemon and how they benefit your strategy.

 Alakazam